allu77/TVScraper/README.md

 ### Configuring TV Shows ###

 You can add new TV Shows by clicking on the "plus" at the top of the page.
+Click on the TV Show title to open or close TV Show details.
 Once a TV Show is created, you can have TVScraper search the web for new seasons.
 You do this by configuring one or more "TV Show Scraper".
 Click on the plus icon and configure the source you want to use.
 You can add more than one TV Show Scaper for each TV Show.
 Supported sources for TV Show Scapers are: